Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Green Bay has combined with its opponents to score more than 49 points just two times this season.
+- Green Bay and its opponents have combined for 49 points -- this matchup's over/under -- just two times this year.

+- Minnesota's games have gone over 49 points in four of nine chances this season.

-- The two teams combine to score 46.2 points per game, 2.8 less than the over/under in this contest.
+- The combined points per game average of the two teams, 46.2, is 2.8 points fewer than Sunday's over/under.

-- These two squads combine to allow 41.4 points per game, 7.6 fewer than this contest's over/under.
+- The 41.4 combined points per game that these two squads have allowed this season are 7.6 fewer than the 49 total in this contest.

 - The Packers and their opponents score an average of 48.6 points per game, 0.4 fewer than Sunday's total.